About AFE & SAFE Awards

 Student Association for Fire Ecology (SAFE) Graduate and Undergraduate Student Excellence Awards

-Two Student Excellence awards are presented each year, one to a graduate student and another to an undergraduate student who are active members of recognized SAFE chapters and who demonstrate superior academic achievement and involvement in fire related research and activities.
+AFE presents two awards to students each year, the Edward Komarek, Sr. Graduate Student Excellence Award and the Harold Weaver Undergraduate Student Excellence Award.
+These awards are given to students who are active members of recognized SAFE chapters and who demonstrate superior academic achievement and involvement in fire related research and activities.

 Any active member of AFE or SAFE can submit a nomination for the above awards.
 Please see our Nomination Process page for details.